 Three of the main options presently available to restore a fully edentulous arch are implant supported overdentures, hybrid dentures fully retained by implants, and fixed implant bridges.

 Our doctors can also use advanced LOCATOR® attachments that allows you to snap your overdenture into place over your implant anchors.
 These male and female connecting parts allow for different levels of retention, and they put less pressure on your jawbone.
 Overdentures are supported by the gums as well as the implants.

 Hybrid dentures are dentures that have been adapted to be screwed into place over the implants, while trimming away most of the excess material that covers the palate and opposing vestibular areas.
-If you are going to receive a full implant-supported denture, our doctors may recommend the advanced All-on-4® system.
-This method uses four implant anchors set at an angle to support the entire restoration.

 Finally, the Implant Bridge is the finest prosthetic/restoration available.
 Implant Bridges are a new set of teeth made out of porcelain/metal/zirconia for esthetics and strength, or any combination of these materials depending on preference and cost.
 Patients can go immediately to an implant bridge on the big day of the surgery, or most often graduate to this point after having gone through an immediate overdenture or hybrid denture.
 By taking the process step by step this allows the dentist to fine tune the fit and look of your teeth at every stage.

 Experience and Training